SebasJan/WelgelegenBB-WebDev1-Eindopdracht/README.md

-[] - use js to communicate with API endpoints to update part of pages without refreshing [] - use js to send data to server without refreshing [] - use API to book the room via javascript and showing a nice message on the screen
+[] - use js to communicate with API endpoints to update part of pages without refreshing [] - use js to send data to server without refreshing [] - use API to book the room via javascript and showing a nice message on the screen [] - repos and service refactoring
+[] - dont use SELECT *
+[] - dont save, but update, if someone is already in database